wnfs-wg/spec/spec/private-wnfs.md

 Special attention should be paid to the relationship of the skip ratchet to content keys.
 There is a parallel structure between the skip ratchets and the content hierarchy.
 The primary difference is that access to _only_ a content key does not grant access to other revisions, where having access to a skip ratchet includes the next revisions and the ability to derive the content key.

-### 3.2.4.2 Node Key Structure
+### 3.2.4.2 Revision Key Structure

 A viewing agent may be able to view more than a single revisions of a node.
 This information must be kept somewhere that some agents would be able to discover as they walk through a file system, but stay hidden from others.
-This is achieved per node with a "node key".
+This is achieved per node with a "revision key".
 Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

 The skip ratchet is the single source of truth for generating the decryption key.
 Knowledge of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
 * Generate the content key for the current node